colibridigital/kubernetes-deployer/README.md

 # Kubernetes Deployer
-Git Repo for a super userful Kubernetes deployment image based on Alpine.
+Git Repo for a super userful Kubernetes deployment image based on Alpine or Ubuntu.
 Contains a bunch of handy dependencies, making it an ideal image to use when deploying applications onto Kubernetes from a CI system.

 ## Libs Included
 - Kubectl